Cuecuemoar/backend-test/README.md

 `500 Bad Request`

-500 Internal Server Error: If an error occurs while processing the request.
+If an error occurs while processing the request.

 ```json
 {